-According to the plots, above the SNR of around 4, all the off-line analyzed distributions follow in accordance with with the red line, and behave in mostly the same manner.
-The differences between the red curve and the others at SNR of 5 is around a factor of 3.
+According to the plots, above the SNR of around 4, all the off-line analyzed distributions get along with the red line, and behave in mostly same manner.
+The differences between the red curve and the others at SNR of 5 is around factor of 3.
 It means that the extrapolation in the red line between SNR of 4 and 6, is close to the realistic distribution.
-In addition, the behavior of the distributions does not depend on the template regions.
+In addition, the behavior of the distributions is not depended on the template regions.
 This fact tells us the SNR distribution does not depend on how the analysis is done, at high SNR.

-On the other hand, below around SNR of 4, all the behavior seem to be different, and number of triggers are decreased at low SNR, as shown in figure 9.7 Left.
-The cumulative distribution have a saturation below SNR 4, because of the behavior, as seen in figure 9.7 Right.
-However, this behavior seems to be from artificial problem, due to the following reason.
+On the other hand, below around SNR of 4, all the behavior seem to be different, and number of triggers are decreased at low SNR, as shown in figure 9.6 Left.
+The cumulative distribution have a saturation below SNR 4, because of the behavior, as seen in figure 9.6 Right.
+However, this behavior seems to be from artificial problem, due to the below reason.
 This is because when the time period to collect the triggers is changed, the behavior of the distribution is also changed.
-For instance, if the time period to collect the triggers is set shorter, the decrease in the distribution or the saturation in the cumulative distribution at low SNR becomes less effective, and becomes closer to the extrapolated red curve.
-Due to this behavior, the decrease or saturation of the distributions seems to be caused by a method to collect the triggers in the MBTA.
-The MBTA records only one trigger in a certain time length, above a threshold SNR.
-The conceptual diagram is in figure 9.8.
-According to the functionality, if the threshold is not high enough, or if the collecting time is not short enough, some triggers can be missed, without being recorded.
-This collecting time effect seems to lead the behavior shown in figure 9.7.
+For instance, if the time period to collect the triggers is set shorter, the decrease in the distribution or the saturation in the cumulative distribution at low SNR get less effective, and gets close to the extrapolated red curve.
+Due to this behavior, the decrease or saturation of the distributions seem to be caused by a method to collect the triggers in the MBTA The MBTA records only one trigger in a certain time length, above a threshold SNR.
+The conceptual diagram is in figure 9.7.
+According to the functionality, if the threshold is not high enough, or if the collecting time is long enough, some triggers can be missed, without being recorded.
+This collecting time effect seems to lead the behavior shown in figure 9.6.